stackitcloud/cloud-provider-stackit/README.md

 annotations:
     yawol.stackit.cloud/className: stackit
 ```
 This annotation is immutable.
 It must not be changed on existing load balancers.
+The controller will always manage all services whose class name annotation is `stackit`.

 > :warning: The CCM adds a finalizer to the service regardless of whether it has a matching class name annotation or not.

+### Non-STACKIT class names
+For load balancers with not `stackit` as class name (identified via the `yawol.stackit.cloud/className` annotation) the controller manages them in different ways.
+The controller modes are configured via `nonStackitClassNames` in the cloud-config.yaml:
+- `ignore`: Return "implemented elsewhere" for all services whose class name
+  annotation is not `stackit`.
+- `update`: Update load balancers whose class name annotation is not `stackit`.
+  If the load balancer is not found, no error is returned.
+- `updateAndCreate` (default): The CCM treats every service the same, i.e.
+  ignores the class name annotation.

+If no `nonStackitClassNames` mode is set in the config file, the mode will automatically be set to `updateAndCreate`.

 ### Limitations